-Today, Zzyzx continues to function as the CSU Desert Studies Center, hosting students and researchers interested in studying the desert ecology.
+Today, Zzyzx continues to function as the CSU Desert Studies Center, hosting students and researchers interested in studying desert ecology and geology.
 While the center’s focus has shifted to environmental studies, there are a few displays telling of its Zzyzx Mineral Springs and Health Resort origins.
 Springer’s visionary spirit is undeniably present—if you listen closely enough, you just might catch Doc Springer’s sermons broadcasting from along the Boulevard of Dreams.

 Steven V. Robert, “Improbable Name, But…ZZYZX Is a Booming Health Spa,” Daytona Beach Sunday News, July 19, 1970.

 Curtis H. Springer, “One of the Strangest Stories Ever Told,” Baker Valley News, October 18, 1984.

 Charles Hillinger, “‘Squatter’ Owes Rent, U.S. Says,” Los Angeles Times, July 14, 1967.